Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

-For the SHNG specification we note that the variance risk ratio, $\eta_{t}$, is highly persistent, since $\theta$ is estimated to be close to one.
-In fact is it estimated to be more persistent than $h_{t}$ and $h_{t}^{\ast}$, across all SHNG specifications.
-Second, the coefficients, $\sigma$, that measures the impact that $s_{t-1}$ has on $\eta_{t}$, is estimated to be positive and significant.
-The estimated unconditional variance for $\eta_{t}$, implicitly given by $\sigma^{2}/(1-\zeta^{2})$ , is similar across all SHNG specifications, albeit it is slightly larger for the specification estimated with the VIX, which is consistent with Figure \ref{fig:eta} (below), where the estimated path for $\eta_{t}$ tended to be slightly larger if estimated for the VIX than if estimated from option prices.
-Third, all specifications yield similar likelihood values for the returns, which is to be expected since all rely on the Heston Nandi GARCH model for returns.
-The key difference between the HNG and SHNG specifications is the pricing kernel, and we observed vast improvements in the likelihood for derivative prices.
-This reflect a substantial reduction in the pricing errors resulting from the pricing kernel with time-varying variance risk aversion.
-Fourth, estimating the models with VIX or option prices results in some differences across the estimated parameters.
-This is to be expected, since the vector of option prices contains more information (about future returns) than the VIX also.
-For instance, the leverage parameter, $\gamma$, is estimates to be larger with option prices than with the VIX.
-Fifth, the correlation between derivative errors is estimated to be positive, at about 15\%, and is very significant.
-Ignoring this correlation (assuming it to be zero) would greatly underestimate the condition variance of $\text{\ensuremath{\partial\ell}(\ensuremath{X_{t}}|\ensuremath{R_{t}},\ensuremath{\mathcal{F}_{t-1}})/\ensuremath{\partial\eta_{t}}}$, which makes the variance of $s_{t}$ become larger than one.
+Eighth, the key difference between the CHNG and DHNG models is the enhanced flexibility in DHNG's pricing kernel.
+This generalization leads to large improvements in the likelihood for derivative prices.
+The reason is that the adaptive pricing kernel with time-varying variance risk aversion yields model-implied derivative prices that are much closer to observed prices, and the substantial reduction in the pricing errors translates to much higher values of the log-likelihood for derivative prices.
+Ninth, estimating the models with VIX or option prices results in some differences across the estimated parameters.
+This is to be expected, as the vector of option prices contains more information about the distribution of future returns than the VIX.
+For instance, the leverage parameter, $\gamma$, is estimated to be larger with option prices than with the VIX.
+Tenth, the correlation among option pricing errors, $\rho$, is estimated to be positive and significant for both models.
+The estimate has the staggering large value of $82.2\%$ for the CHNG model and a more moderate value of $8.7\%$ for DHNG model.
+Ignoring this correlation (assuming it to be zero) would greatly underestimate the condition variance of $\text{\ensuremath{\nabla_{t}}}$, which makes the variance of $s_{t}$ larger than one.